 February 20, May 15, August 14, and October 16.
 Agendas are posted here.

 As part of the annual renewal process for the BID, the BID Advisory Board is required to prepare an annual report each year.
 Among other things, the annual report includes a proposed work plan and detailed budget for the upcoming year, summary of accomplishments and information outlining the method and basis for levying the BID assessment.
 The Administrative Guidelines state that the BID’s annual report and budget are to be mailed to all members annually.

 As a reminder, for this BID, the DNBA serves as the BID Advisory Board and prepares the annual report and budget.
 The annual assessment process for the BID requires City actions -- including two City Council meetings, legislative actions by the Council, and public and member notification.
 See the schedule to the right for meeting dates.

 How do I get involved?

-At the public hearing on November 28th, all members of the BID and public are welcome to speak to the City Council regarding the annual BID assessment.
-Written comments for or against the benefit assessments to be levied should be mailed to the City Clerk of the City of Novato at 922 Machin Avenue, Novato, California 94945, or submitted to the City Clerk at or before the public hearing on November 28, 2017.
-To be counted, all protests must be received by the City Clerk on a 2017 Protest Form no later than the public hearing on November 28, 2017.
+At the annual public hearing all members of the BID and public are welcome to speak to the City Council regarding the annual BID assessment.
+Written comments for or against the benefit assessments to be levied should be mailed to the City Clerk of the City of Novato at 922 Machin Avenue, Novato, California 94945, or submitted to the City Clerk at or before the public hearing.
+To be counted, all protests must be received by the City Clerk on an official Protest Form no later than the public hearing.

 Per State law, business owners in BID boundaries are given an opportunity to vote against the assessment of the BID.
 Each vote will be weighted by the assessment to be paid in the BID.
 Unless there is a weighted majority against the BID of all businesses in the boundaries, not just of the ballots cast, the BID will continue.
 If businesses representing a majority of the BID assessments do not want the BID to continue, the City Council cannot levy the assessment for one year.